The elective courses in the Tutorial House teach students the technological skills required to make original digital work.

 This line of technical study, much of which uses industry-standard technologies, works in tandem with sections on electronics, robotics, design, storyboarding and narrative storytelling, experiments in sound and image, composition, graphic design and programming.
 There is a large campus audience for student work, and many graduates of the program create digital portfolios.
 Their work helps them gain admission to college programs in technology, arts and sciences.

-Design for Problem Solving (Tutorial One)Design as a problem-solving tool.
+Design as a problem-solving tool.
 Utilizing the process of design, students will be challenged to conceive solutions for their everyday environment.
-Students will be presented with a challenge,(example: Design the school desk of the future), do research about the topic, generate their ideas, build a mock-up physical model of the design, create a model using CAD (Computer Aided Design) software, and ultimately create a physical replica by printing their design on a miniature scale with a 3D printer.
+Students will be presented with a challenge,(example: Design the school desk of the future), do research about the topic, generate their ideas, build a mock-up physical model of the design, create a model using CAD (Computer Aided Design) software, and ultimately create a physical replica by printing their design on a miniature scale with a 3-D printer.

 This is a hands-on workshop class that engages students indifferent ways of approaching robotics.
 Through the process of designing, building and programing robots; students will learn fundamental concepts in engineering, physics, electronics, mechanics and computer programming.